kgodden/monty_hall_simulation/README.md

 probabilistic arguments, but I still find it confusing.
 This program is an experimental simulator to see what numbers we get when the player decides to stick or switch.

 If you are having problems understanding the outcome, I find it helps to imagine that there are a million doors rather than 3.
 After you choose your door (1/1,000,000 chance of hiding the car) Monty opens up 999,998 doors that hide goats to leave one door still closed.
 Now which door do you think is most likely to hide the car?
 The one you choose, or the one that Monty avoided opening while he opened all 999,998 other doors?!
-It seems obvious to me that the other door that Monty left un opened has a massively higher chance of hiding the door than the original choice!
-As N reduces to 3 this obviousness reduces greatly however!
+It seems obvious to me that the other door that Monty left un-opened has a massively higher chance of hiding the car than your original choice!
+As N reduces to 3 this 'obviousness' reduces greatly however!

 Summary:
 --------